Develop with Docker Engine SDKs

 Versioned API and SDK

-The version of the Docker Engine API you should use depends upon the version of your Docker daemon and Docker client.
-Refer to the versioned API and SDK section in the API documentation for details.
+The version of the Docker Engine API you should use depends on the version of your Docker daemon and Docker client.
+See the versioned API and SDK section in the API documentation for details.

 SDK and API quickstart